TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 If you have advanced security requirements, fine-tuning of the ciphers enabled when negotiating a SSL session is possible through the :meth:`SSLContext.set_ciphers` method.
-Starting from Python 3.2.3, the ssl module disables certain weak ciphers by default, but you may want to further restrict the cipher choice.
+Starting kutoka Python 3.2.3, the ssl module disables certain weak ciphers by default, but you may want to further restrict the cipher choice.
 Be sure to read OpenSSL's documentation about the `cipher list format <https://www.openssl.org/docs/manmaster/man1/ciphers.html#CIPHER-LIST-FORMAT>`_.